-In Hallnäss and Redström (2002) it is observed that the aesthetic potential of the narrative space centered on the consumer product has received surprisingly little attention.
-The authors then argue that, motivated by insights from phenomenology, there should be a shift of attention from use to presence, where presence does not merely mean appearance but a more complex dialectic process of appearance and gradual disappearance dependent on the role the object plays in the life of the user/subject.
-The notion of expressional is then introduced, to convey the expressive meaning of objects, and in particular interactive objects, in our surroundings.
+In Hallnäss and Redström (2002) the notion of expressional is introduced, to convey the expressive meaning of objects, that is the shift of attention from use to presence, subject to a dialectic process of appearance and gradual disappearance, when objects gradually become more familiar.
 For the design of presence, aesthetics is then considered as a logic of expressions, in which expressions act as the presentation of a structure in a given space of design variables.